Last modified: Aug 14, 2024

 Radar sensor

-Radar sensors are beneficial for collision avoidance and adaptive cruise control.
-For collision avoidance, radar sensors can detect when a car is getting too close to an object, such as another car, and alert the driver or automatically apply the brakes to avoid a collision.
+• Collision Avoidance: Detects when a car is getting too close to an object, such as another car, and alerts the driver or automatically applies the brakes to avoid a collision.

 TypeRangeLocationADAS Usage